stefegg/pictsy-cli/README.md

 If you start this bad boy up, there are a few endpoints you can hit --

 --pictsy start (port # optional) to start.
-If you don't give it a port #, it'll automatically start on 5000.
+If you don't give it a port # with PORT= , it'll automatically start on 5000.

 /list/ - returns all images in the DB